p2/OAuth2/README.md

 ### 4. Manually Authorize the User

 By default the OS browser will be used for authorization if there is no access token present or in the keychain.
-**Starting with iOS 9**, `SFSafariViewController` will be used when enabling embedded authorization on iOS.
+**Starting with iOS 12**, `ASWebAuthenticationSession` will be used when enabling embedded authorization on iOS (previously, starting with iOS 9, `SFSafariViewController` was used instead).

 To start authorization call **`authorize(params:callback:)`** or, to use embedded authorization, the convenience method `authorizeEmbedded(from:callback:)`.